Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Proposed method: tree-planting

 \section{Proposed method: tree-planting}

-In this paper, we propose a novel method dubbed \textbf{tree-planting}: implicitly ``plant'' trees into attention weights of Transformer LMs to reflect syntactic structures of natural language (Figure~\ref{fig:TP}).
-Specifically, Transformer LMs trained with tree-planting will be called \textbf{Tree-Planted Transformers (TPT)}, which learn syntax on small treebanks via tree-planting and then scale on large text corpora via continual learning with syntactic scaffolding.
-Tree-planting is strictly designed to satisfy the requirements for SLLM: (i) parser-free inference, (ii) syntactic supervision, (iii) unidirectional LM, and (iv) parallel computation.
+In this paper, we propose a new method dubbed \textbf{tree-planting}: we ``plant'' trees into attention weights of unidirectional Transformer LMs to reflect syntactic structures of natural language (Figure~\ref{fig:TP}).
+Specifically, unidirectional Transformer LMs trained with tree-planting will be called \textbf{Tree-Planted Transformers (TPT)}, which inherit the training efficiency from SLMs without changing the inference efficiency of their underlying Trans- former LMs.
+Tree-planting is uniquely designed for unidirectional Transformer LMs, satisfying all the requirements discussed in \S\ref{subsec:const}: (i) parser-free inference, (ii) syntactic supervision, (iii) unidirectional LM, and (iv) parallel computation.